-- 2.14 Good governance means taking informed and transparent decisions that are effectively scrutinised and which manage risk.
-The following describes how the Council achieves this: - 2.15 The Leader and Cabinet are responsible both individually and collectively for all executive decisions.
-Operational matters requiring a decision are delegated to Council officers as outlined in Part 3 the Constitution 'Responsibility for Functions'.
+- 2.15 Good governance means taking informed and transparent decisions that are effectively scrutinised and which manage risk.
+The following describes how the Council achieves this: - 2.16 The Leader and Cabinet are responsible both individually and collectively for all 'executive' decisions.
+Operational matters requiring a decision are delegated to council officers as outlined in Part 3 of the Constitution 'Responsibility for Functions' - 2.17 All forthcoming 'Key' decisions by Cabinet are published in the Cabinet's Forward plan and republished every month on the Council's website. - 2.18 Reports and minutes of meetings are also published on the council's website.
+This includes delegated decisions made by individual Cabinet Members and urgent decisions.
+Such delegated decisions are reported to the next formal meeting of Cabinet. - 2.19 The council has an Audit Committee with clear terms of reference and annual work programme for internal audit and risk management. - 2.20 The Council maintains an Internal Audit and Risk Management service that operates in accordance with the published internal audit standards expected of a local authority in the United Kingdom.
+The Head of Internal Audit has direct access to the Chief Executive, the S.151 Officer and the Chair of the Audit Committee.

-- 2.16 All forthcoming Key decisions by the Cabinet are published in the Cabinet's Forward Plan and republished every month on the Council's web site. - 2.17 Reports and minutes of meetings are also published on the Council's web site.
-This also includes delegated decisions made by individual Cabinet Members and urgent decisions.
-Such delegated decisions are reported to the next formal meeting of the Cabinet. - 2.18 The Council has an Audit Committee with clear terms of reference and annual work programme for Internal Audit and Risk Management. - 2.19 The Council maintains an Internal Audit and Risk Management service that operates in accordance with the published Internal Audit standards expected of a local authority in the United Kingdom.
-The Head of Internal Audit has direct access to the Chief Executive, the S.151 Officer and the Chair of the Audit Committee. - 2.20 An embedded Risk Management Policy is in place, with each department maintaining a departmental risk register.
-All major projects undertaken are required to have risk registers. - 2.21 All critical services have business continuity plans and have been asked to undertake service level exercises to test these.
-A Business Recovery Team exercise will be undertaken in July 2014 to test the Corporate Business Continuity plan and our response to an internal disruption.
-A pan London emergency exercise will be undertaken in May 2014 and November 2014 with the aim to test the integration of Command, Control and Coordination across London.
-A multi agency influenza pandemic exercise is being developed in line with the Ealing Resilience Forum business plan and a live survivor reception centre exercise will be undertaken in March 2015.
-All exercises and training produce action plans from the lessons learnt that are built into work programme to further enhance our resilience.
-Alongside this training and exercising continues throughout for all emergency and business continuity council responders. - 2.22 The Minimum Standards for London Tranche 1 and 2 have been adopted as the guide to measure emergency planning and business continuity arrangements.
-These arrangements have been implemented and have been assessed via a peer review.
-A borough wide risk assessment has been undertaken and used to produce a Community Risk Register that identifies the key risks for the borough.
-This is used to prioritise the work of the Ealing Resilience Forum. - 2.23 The Council has a three year Medium Term Financial Strategy, which is reviewed and updated annually as part of the budget setting process to support the achievement of the Council's corporate priorities.
-The budget and policy framework outlines the process and timetable to be followed each year when setting the Council's budget.
-The financial management framework includes regular budget monitoring reports to Financial Strategy Group, Departmental Management Teams, Corporate Board and Cabinet. - 2.24 The budgeting process requires departments to submit budget proposals that are aligned to the Council's objectives, and which are based on a required savings target.
-Through the year Cabinet Members receive a monthly Finance Monitor; this shows the financial position for each department and what is being done to address potential overspends as well as a Savings Tracker that monitors the delivery of agreed savings.
+- 2.21 An embedded Risk Management Policy is in place, with each department maintaining a departmental risk register.
+All major projects undertaken are required to have risk registers. - 2.22 Robust business continuity management arrangements exist within the council, with all critical services having business continuity plans in place.
+The Minimum Standards for London Tranche 1 and 2 have been adopted as the guide to measure emergency planning and business continuity arrangements.
+These arrangements have been implemented and have been assessed via a peer review. - 2.23 The council has a three year Medium Term Financial Strategy, which is reviewed and updated annually as part of the budget setting process to support the achievement of the council's corporate priorities.
+The budget and policy framework outlines the process and timetable to be followed each year when setting the council's budget.
+The financial management framework includes regular budget monitoring reports to Financial Strategy Group, departmental management teams, Corporate Board and Cabinet. - 2.24 The budgeting process requires departments to submit budget proposals that are aligned to the council's objectives, and which are based on a required savings target.
+Through the year, Cabinet Members receive a monthly Finance Monitor which shows the financial position for each department and what is being done to address potential overspends.
+In addition a Savings Tracker that monitors the delivery of agreed savings is also presented.
 In addition a quarterly finance and budget update report is produced for Cabinet.